noahehall/theBookOfNoah/architecture/rdbms_database_design.md

       - describe the relationships between data items
       - describe the contraints on data

+### ER modelling
+   - entity relationship modelling

+   - `functional dependency`
+      - describe how individual attributes are related
+      - a kind of constraint among attributes within a relation and constribute to a good relational schema design
+      - ensures that all attributes in a table belong to that table
+         - eliminates redundancies and anomalies
+      - typically is a relationship between the PK and other non-key attributes within a table
+         - for any relation R, attribute Y is functionally dependent on attribute X (usually the PK) if for every valid instance of X, that value of X uniquely determines the value of Y
+         - **X ----> Y**
+         - x = the determinant
+         - y = the dependent
+      - `armonstrongs axioms`
+         - set of inference rules used to infer all the functional dependencies on a relational database -
+      -

 ## 2 design the database ???
    - the data items, relationships and the constraints are all expressed using the concepts provided by the high-level data model
    - useful to ensure all the users requirements are met
+   - must capture all of the necessary attributes and associations with the minimal amount of stored information and no redundant data
+   -
+   -

 ## 3 database implementation and operations/user interfaces
    - `database logical design`